 There is a booming market of alternative lenders where small business loans can actually be secured online.

-Often, these loans can be secured without any personal collateral or risk, and can be used to fund everything from new equipment, to hiring more employees or expanding marketing efforts.
+Often, these loans can be secured without much personal collateral or risk and can be used to fund everything from new equipment to hiring more employees or expanding marketing efforts.

 Qualifying for Restaurant Business Loans

-Applying for a restaurant business loan is exactly like applying for other small business loans.
+Requesting a restaurant business loan is exactly like requesting other small business loans.